NoorMustafa4556/Shop-Store-Management-Django-/README.md

 ## 🚀 What I Do

-- 🧑‍💻 **Flutter App Development** – I build cross-platform apps for Android, iOS, and the web using Flutter.
+-  🧑🏻💻**Flutter App Development** – I build cross-platform apps for Android, iOS, and the web using Flutter.
 - 🔗 **API Integration** – I connect apps to powerful RESTful APIs and third-party services.
 - 🎨 **UI/UX Design** – I craft responsive and animated interfaces that elevate the user experience.
 - 🔐 **Authentication & Firebase** – I implement secure login systems and integrate Firebase services.